DataDog/documentation/content/en/continuous_integration/search/_index.md

 {{% /tab %}}
 {{% tab "Pipelines" %}}

-The [Pipelines page][101] is useful for developers who keep an eye on the build pipeline for their service.
+The [Pipelines page][101] is useful for developers who want to keep an eye on the build pipeline for their service.

 {{< img src="/continuous_integration/pipelines.png" text="CI Pipelines page" style="width:100%" >}}